fedidat/AdventOfCode2019/README.md

 ### Notes

-Day 2: Getting started with Rust.
+- Day 2: Getting started with Rust.
 Interesting in a good way!
+- Day 4: Trying out Scala.
+Not what I'm used to, even as a Java programmer.